Before getting into specifics, here are a few points for those on our Guided Kayak Package:

 For Self-Guided packages (ie: kayaking unguided): 9-10am arrival recommended.

 Arrival time is up to you.
 It is 8NM from our site on Okeover Inlet to Cabana Desolation.
-This may take 5+ hours, including stopping for lunch or other breaks (lunch not provided on Day 1).
+This may take 5+ hours, including stopping for lunch or other breaks (Please note, lunch is not provided on Day 1 for Chill & Immerse guests).
 Keep in mind wind and current.
-Approximate check-in time is 3pm – so please plan your day accordingly.
+Approximate check-in time at the resort is 3pm – so please plan your day accordingly.
 We recommend getting on the water at a similar time as our guided trips: 10:30am – or earlier.

 Here is a link to our on-line map showing kayaking routes and distances to / from Cabana.